rumca-js/linkarchivetools/README.md

 # Link Database Tools

-Provides tools that allow to filter databases produced by https://github.com/rumca-js/Django-link-archive.
+Package provides tools that allow to filter databases produced by https://github.com/rumca-js/Django-link-archive.

 Can filter or analyze entries from https://github.com/rumca-js/Internet-Places-Database.